LafeLabs/PostCapitalistIndustry/demo_list.md

 15.	peristalsis water pump, with 2-6 poles
 16.	rotary water pump in a bottle
 17. 3d shaper with a heat tool and 3 steppers
+18.	water waves generator with strobe with tunable phase shift to see different phases of waves fixed in time

 ### Generators